 The biotechnology and pharmaceutical industries are intensely competitive and subject to rapid and significant technological change.
 Many of the products that we are attempting to develop and commercialize will be competing with existing therapies.
 In addition, a number of companies are pursuing the development of pharmaceuticals that target the same diseases and conditions that we are targeting.
 We face competition from pharmaceutical and biotechnology companies both in the United States and abroad.
-Our competitors may utilize discovery technologies and techniques or partner with collaborators in order to develop products more rapidly or successfully than we or our collaborators are able to do.
+Our competitors may utilize discovery technologies and techniques or collaborate with third parties in order to develop products more rapidly or successfully than we or our collaborators are able to do.
 Many of our competitors, particularly large pharmaceutical companies, have substantially greater financial, technical and human resources than we do.
 In addition, academic institutions, government agencies and other public and private organizations conducting research may seek patent protection with respect to potentially competitive products or technologies and may establish exclusive collaborative or licensing relationships with our competitors.

 We face intense competition in our development activities.
 We face competition from many companies in the United States and abroad, including a number of large pharmaceutical companies, firms specialized in the development and production of vaccines, checkpoint inhibitors, and other immunotherapies, and major universities and research institutions.
-Our competitors in the field of immuno-oncology and cancer vaccines include AdaptImmune LLC, Aduro Biotech, Advaxis, Inc., AstraZeneca PLC, Bristol Myers-Squibb Company, Celgene Corporation, GlaxoSmithKline plc, Idera Pharmaceuticals, Inc., Immune Design Corp., Incyte Corporation, Merck & Co., Inc., Merrimack Pharmaceuticals, Inc., Novartis AG, Pfizer Inc., Roche Holding Ltd, and Sanofi SA, among others.
-Many other companies are developing or commercializing products in areas that we have targeted for product development.
+Many companies have entered into the field of immuno-oncology and cancer vaccines and are developing or commercializing products in areas that we have targeted for product development.
 Some of these products use therapeutic approaches that may compete directly with our product candidates.
 Most of our competitors possess substantially greater financial, technical and human resources than we possess.
 In addition, many of our competitors have significantly greater experience than we have in conducting preclinical and nonclinical testing and human clinical trials of product candidates, scaling up manufacturing operations and obtaining regulatory approvals of drugs and manufacturing facilities.
 Accordingly, our competitors may succeed in obtaining regulatory approval for drugs more rapidly than we do.
 If we obtain regulatory approval and launch commercial sales of our product candidates, we also will compete with respect to manufacturing efficiency and sales and marketing capabilities, areas in which we currently have limited experience.